 End of parenthetical information

-Parenthetical information is set apart from the rest of a sentence by parenthesis, commas, or dashes.
+Parenthetical information is set apart from the rest of a sentence by bracket, commas, or dashes.
 It would be parenthetical if the information was removed, and this would not change the meaning or grammar of the sentence.
 Commas are required by default when writing a parenthetical expression within a sentence.
 This is only the case, when “or” is used as an example, too.

 No comma after “or”